What is being investigated at the Mont Terri Rock Laboratory?

 Registration for a guided tour

-Please contact Renate Spitznagel to register for a guided tour of the Mont Terri Rock Laboratory.
-We look forward to your visit.
+From 3rd February 2022, groups can again register for guided tours of the Mont Terri Rock Laboratory.
+We look forward to welcoming you back!

 Cover photo: Maria Schmid